-Dr. McCrohan’s doctoral training was from the ecological-community psychology program at MSU, which is focused on the application of rigorous methodology, community-based participatory research, and contextual knowledge, to solving persistent social problems.
+Dr. McCrohan’s doctoral training was from the ecological-community psychology program at MSU, which is focused on applying rigorous methodology, community-based participatory research, and contextual knowledge, to solving persistent social problems.

-Also notable: Dr. McCrohan was a board member of the Michigan Association for Evaluation (2009-2013), and past chair of the Michigan Public Health Institute’s Institutional Review Board.
-Currently, she serves on the steering committee of the regional Food Systems Workgroup and is a board director of the Lansing Urban Farm Project.
+Also notable: Dr. McCrohan previously served on the board of the Michigan Association for Evaluation, and was their 2014 service award recipient.
+Currently, she is a board director of the Lansing Urban Farm Project.